 Blackstrap molasses contains high amounts of calcium and iron, plus magnesium, potassium, copper, and chromium.
 Buy organic, unsulphured molasses and use it to sweeten porridge, smoothies, and baked goods.

 Nutritional yeast is an exceptional source of almost all B complex vitamins as well as being high in protein.
 Look for nutritional yeast flakes enriched with vitamin B12 like Red Star(R) Vegetarian Support Formula.
 Nutritional yeast flakes can be added to soups, sauces, tofu scrambles, cereals, smoothies, and other foods.

 Nuts and Seeds

-Pregnancy and lactation are wonderful, special times in a woman’s life.
 The baby you are nurturing is truly an incredible gift, and the experience of giving birth is something you will always remember and cherish.
-Eating these super foods will help you to feel strong and vibrant so you will be able to make the most of this special time.
+Eating plenty of these common plant-based super foods for pregnancy and lactation will help you to feel strong and vibrant so you will be able to make the most of this special time.

 - For more tips on plant-based nutrition, make sure to browse VegKitchen’s Nutrition page.

 - For lots more features on healthy lifestyle, please explore VegKitchen’s Healthy Vegan Kitchen page.